rajgouravjain/pyinfra-root/README.md

 ##### using deploy with tasks/*.py

 * please refer hirarchy at https://docs.pyinfra.com/en/1.x/deploys.html
+* visit branch v1 in this repository

 ##### using @deploy decorator syntax

 * Can be shared as python packages
 * please refer https://docs.pyinfra.com/en/1.x/api/deploys.html
+* visit branch v2 in this repository

 ##### Writing mix of @deploy and tasks/*